 PNC Foundation Awards $10 Million Investment to URA to Support Equitable Initiatives Citywide

-Funding to be used for Minority Business Recovery and Growth Loan Fund, Catapult, and Invest PGH, Inc. – the City of Pittsburgh’s new CDFI
+Funding to be used for Minority Business Recovery and Growth Loan Fund, Childcare Businesses, Catapult, and Invest PGH, Inc. – the City of Pittsburgh’s new CDFI

 PITTSBURGH, PA (August 13, 2020) The Urban Redevelopment Authority of Pittsburgh (URA) announced today that the PNC Foundation has awarded the Authority a $10 million non-revolving line of credit to support equitable economic recovery initiatives citywide.
 The funds will be dispersed as follows: